stretch07/msgroom-bot/README.md

 A Javascript library to create a Windows96 MsgRoom bot using Node.js.
 *Please note that this is NOT the official API for creating MsgRoom bots.
 The official API is not yet publicly released.*

+## Installation
+Run `npm i msgroom-bot` and require/import `msgroom-bot` into your library.
+That's it!

 ## Features
 ### Native command support
 Support for command prefixes.
 Commands trigger a function that the bot handles.